mhm-ufz/mHM/INSTALL.md

 `git clone -b nag_compilation https://git.ufz.de/mhm/mhm.git mhm-nag_compilation/`

-for cloning it into a folder mhm-nag_compilation,
+for cloning it into a folder `mhm-nag_compilation`,

-or download and unpack it using the download link on https://git.ufz.de/mhm/mhm/tree/nag_compilation you can find it, clicking onto the cloud symbol with the arrow in it.
+or download and unpack it using the download link on <https://git.ufz.de/mhm/mhm/tree/nag_compilation>
+you can find it, clicking onto the cloud symbol with the arrow in it.

 create a build directory where you want to store the build, e.g. inside the git source directory